Citation, DOI, disclosures and article data

 T2: typically low signal but can sometimes be intermediate in signal

 Treatment and prognosis

-Ultrasound-guided interdigital injection of steroid and local anaesthetic has been demonstrated to have a relatively success rate 9.
+Non-operative is often first-line treatment managed with a wide shoe box with a firm metatarsal pad 6.
+Ultrasound-guided interdigital injection of steroids and local anesthetic has been demonstrated to have a relatively high success rate 9.

 History and etymology